tofunori/montreal-lima-flight-monitor/README.md

 - 📅 **Flexible Date Search**: Can search a range of dates to find the best deals
 - 🔄 **Customizable Schedule**: Configure how often to check for new prices
 - 🛫 **Airline and Route Details**: Provides detailed information about each flight option
+- ✈️ **Connection Filtering**: Limit results to direct flights or maximum one stop
+- 🗓️ **Specific Date Range**: Optimized for May 29 - June 9, 2025 travel window

 ## Prerequisites